Camp El Yunque

 Day to Day Life at Camp El Yunque

 When we are not out exploring and working in the beautiful rainforest, beaches or coral reefs, we will be having tons of fun at our very own Camp El Yunque.
 Located in the heart of El Yunque National Forest our camp includes a swimming pool, bunk house, basketball court and green space.

 There will be many activities planned to get to know each other, such as team building games, campfires and shared meals.
 Participants will learn about leadership, who they are as an individual, and how they interact and communicate as a team.
 All the above makes a perfect recipe for lots of laughter and creating lasting memories!

-Mission and Values Our mission at Camp El Yunque is to instill values of teamwork, creativity, exploration, service, empathy, cultural understanding, and kindness through engaging participants in citizen science activities as part of a team.
+Mission and Values Our mission at Camp El Yunque is to instill values of teamwork, creativity, exploration, service, empathy, cultural understanding, and kindness through engaging participants in citizen science activities as part of a team of young scientists.

 Tuition/Program Fee (Airfare and baggage fees not included)

 $895.00 per person includes all food, lodging, in country transportation, full time volunteer coordinator, project materials, liability insurance, and educational/recreational activities.
 Project Service Fee does not include flights to and from Puerto Rico.